 As telescopes and radio astronomy instrumentation get better and more sensitive, our ability to probe time-sensitive phenomena in our universe increases greatly.
 I use that sensitivity to learn more about short timescale events in the radio sky.
-Specifically working with radio surveys like the High Time Resolution Universe (HTRU) survey and the SUrvey for Pulsars and Extragalactic Radio Bursts (SUPERB), I look for sources like pulsars, rotating radio transients (RRATs), and fast radio bursts - single transient events.
-Understanding the nature of these different sources gives a better picture of the makeup of our galaxy and allows us to probe deeper and further in ways that have not previously been possible such as looking in greater detail at features and changes in the interstellar medium (ISM) between stars in the Milky Way.
-I am working with Willem van Straten and Matthew Bailes in conjunction with Simon Johnston at CSIRO to study pulsars, transient phenomena, and their relationship with the interstellar medium during my PhD at Swinburne.
+Specifically working with radio surveys like the SUrvey for Pulsars and Extragalactic Radio Bursts (SUPERB) and the Apertif LOFAR Exploration of the Radio Transient sky (ALERT) I look for sources like pulsars, rotating radio transients (RRATs), and fast radio bursts - single transient events.
+Understanding the nature of these different sources gives a better picture of the makeup of our Galaxy and allows us to probe deeper and further in ways that have not previously been possible such as looking in greater detail at features and changes in the interstellar medium (ISM) between stars in the Milky Way.
+I am currently working as a postdoctoral researcher at ASTRON - the Netherlands Institute for Radio Astronomy - with Dr. Joeri van Leeuwen to find more FRBs and understand their nature.

 Fast Radio Bursts (FRBs)